cvcal/NoteMatrixWithTonality/documents/final.md

 Re-visit your evaluation plan from the beginning of the project.
 Which tools have you used to evaluate the quality of your design?
 What have you learned from these evaluations?
 Have you made any significant changes as a result of these tools, the critiques, or user tests?
 Where did you run into trouble and why?
 For example, did you come up with some syntax that you found difficult to implement, given your host language choice?
 Did you want to support multiple features, but you had trouble getting them to play well together?
 If you worked as a pair, describe how you have divided your labor and whether that division has worked well.-->

+The graphical interface is currently all coded into the [grid class](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/src/main/Grid.java), which was initially intended to be only to hold the back end but which I combined in order to have a working prototype by the end of the project.